UBC-MDS/AutoTransformPy/README.md

 **Output:**

 - An np.array of pixel values of the rotated images.
-Array contains `num_images` + 1 images (original plus all translated images)
+Array contains `num_images` + 1 images (original plus all rotated images)

 **Example:**